MooersLab/MooersLab/README.md

 I dictate the term `to-do' to mark the beginning of a task for my to-do list.
 I then copy and paste the list into my daily entry in an org-mode document where I keep my daily plans.

+I broke my lower right leg in two places September 30, 2025.
+A metal plate and nine screws were used to hold the bones together.
+This hosptial visits and recovery periods knocked off my writing schedule.
+The inital orthopedica surgery wound got infected.
+The infected tisses were removed in five subsequent operations.
+This prevented me from commuting.

 ### What about Mac's Dictation and Voice Control software?
 One alternative is to use the built-in Dictation software for Mac.